uw-labs/mona/README.md

 # mona

 Mona is a command-line tool for managing monorepos and is intended for use in CI pipelines.
-Each application in your monorepo is declared in a `mona.yml` file as a module.
-In turn, each application has a `module.yml` file that specifies commands for testing/building the application.
-Changes to these modules are tracked in a `mona.lock` file which should be cached and shared amonst your builds.
+Each application/library in your monorepo is tracked in a `mona.yml` file as a module.
+In turn, each module has a `module.yml` file that specifies commands for testing/building.
+Changes to these modules are tracked in a `mona.lock` file which should be cached and shared amongst your builds.

 ## Getting Started